Melbourne Cricket Ground: MCG and the VFL/AFL

 In 1986, only a month after Ross Oakley had taken over as VFL Commissioner, VFL executives met with the MCC and took a big step towards resolving their differences.
 Changes in the personnel at the MCC also helped.
 In 1983 John Lill was appointed secretary and Don Cordner its president.

 Shortly after the Southern Stand opened in 1992, the Australian Football League moved its headquarters into the complex.
 The AFL assisted with financing the new stand and came to an agreement that ensures at least 45 AFL games are played at the MCG each year, including the Grand Final in September.
-Another 45 days of cricket are also played there each year and more than 3.5 million spectators come to watch every year.
 Also in 1992, became the fourth AFL club to call the MCG home with staging the majority of their home games at the MCG from 1994 onwards before fully moving from Victoria Park to the MCG in 2000. have also used the ground for up to five home games a year since 1992.

 After the closure of Waverley Park, moved their home games to the MCG in 2000.

 As of the end of 2011, Matthew Richardson holds the records for having scored the most goals on the MCG and as of 2021 Scott Pendlebury holds the record for playing the most matches.
 Two players have scored 14 goals for an AFL or VFL game in one match at the MCG, Gary Ablett Sr. in 1989 and 1993 and John Longmire in 1990.

 Before an AFL match between and on 27 August 1999, the city end scoreboard caught on fire due to an electrical fault, causing the start of play to be delayed by half an hour.

-American football

-On 6 February 2025, the National Football League officially announced that a multi-season deal had been made between the NFL and the Victoria State Government to bring multiple regular season NFL games to Melbourne, Victoria, Australia.
-Part of the NFL International Series, the NFL Melbourne Games will be played at the Melbourne Cricket Ground starting in 2026, with the Los Angeles Rams being the designated home team for the first game.